COMP3170-25s1/comp3170-assignment1-framework/README.md

 ![Image of a standard cactus mesh](ExampleImages/cactus.png)

 ### Cacti field (5%)
 Clear the background to a brownish, desert colour.
-Randomly position 1000 cacti throughout a 200 x 500 area of world units, as shown in Figure 5.
+Randomly position 1000 cacti throughout a 200x500 area of world units, as shown in Figure 5.
 Cacti should vary between 1 and 2 world units in height, with proportionate width.

 ![Image of a cacti field](ExampleImages/cactifield.png)

 ### Rocky terrain (10%)
-Randomly position 1000 rocks around the 200 x 500 area of world units.
+Randomly position 1000 rocks around the 200x500 area of world units.

 ![Image of the rocky terrain](ExampleImages/rockyfield.png)